 Email is the medium of choice for a follow-up.
 It’s fast, easy and inexpensive.
 In your follow-up email, you may want to share a series of short articles focusing on different product features or benefits, case studies, customer testimonials, etc. As long as it is content that’s relevant to what the lead may be interested in.

-At some point, you might also want to try a quick survey or questionnaire to assess where the prospect is in the buying/selling process.
+At some point, you might also want to send a quick survey or questionnaire to find out where the prospect is in the buying/selling process.

 Frequency is key.
 An email once a week (after the prospect has initiated an inquiry) isn’t too intrusive.
 (When you compare that with the daily emails you get from some marketers, your once-a-week email will barely be noticed.)
 After 3 or 4 emails, see if you’re able to tell if they might be making a buying decision.
 If they’re not, then you could hold off on the intense email schedule until a later time period.